 Andreas Zezas received his BSc in Physics from the Univ. of Patras in 1996 and his PhD in 2002 from the University of Leicester (UK).
 His thesis work was on the X-ray emission from normal galaxies.
 His academic genealogy tree is here.

 From 2000 until 2008 he was a researcher at the Harvard-Smithsonian Center for Astrophysics at Cambridge, MA (USA).
 There he worked on X-ray observations of nearby galaxies with the Chandra and XMM-Newton X-ray observatories.
-He joined the Department of Physics as an Assistant Professor in the fall of 2008 and was promoted to Associate Professor in 2015.
+He joined the Department of Physics as an Assistant Professor in the fall of 2008, he was promoted to Associate Professor in 2015 and to a Professor in 2020.
 In 2014 he was awarded an ERC consolidator grant entitled Accreting binary populations in Nearby Galaxies: Observations and Simulations (A-BINGOS).
 He was promoted to Professor of Observational Astrophysics in 2020.

 The nature of the discrete X-ray sources in other galaxies (neutron star and black-hole X-ray binaries, and supernova remnants), induced star-formation and nuclear activity in interacting galaxies, and the cosmological evolution of galaxies and their populations of compact objects.